 Isn’t that what you are allowed to do?
 They can’t use silence against you as admission of guilt.

-Wrong, says the U.S. Supreme Court.
+Wrong, says the U.S. Supreme Court in Salinas v.
+Texas.
 The Court held that the accused’s 5th Amendment right against self-incrimination did not apply to this situation because the accused did not “expressly invoke the privilege in response to the officer’s question.”
-Salinas v.
-Texas.

 The Court reasoned that in order to enjoy the benefits of the 5th Amendment, you must expressly claim it.
 So that nonsense about having the right to remain silence is, in fact, nonsense.
 If you do not want to speak to police you need to let them know that you do not want to speak with them.